IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 Building mainframe application programs requires configuring various parameters and options for the different build steps, such as the pre-compile, compile, or link-edit step.
 For example, an application can contain COBOL programs that need to be link edited with the option `NCAL` or without the option `NCAL` for different purposes.
 This may be required for any build parameter for the various build steps like compile parameters, bind parameters, link edit parameters, and so on.

 In existing mainframe toolchains, this customization is performed by assigning a type to the application artifact.
 This *type* is often used to specify the build parameters and options for the entire **subgroup** of application artifacts.
-Obviously, it allows that an application program might have some individual overwrites as well.
+Obviously, it allows that an application program might have some individual overrides as well.

 ## zAppBuild's hierarchy to configure the build parameters for application artifacts